 - 2½ ounces / 70 grams chorizo sausage sliced

 - 2½ ounces / 70 grams calamari sliced

 - 1 medium red pepper / capsicum seeds removed and sliced

 - ½ cup frozen peas

-- 2½ cups chicken stock make with stock cubes
+- 3 cups chicken stock you can make it with stock cubes

 - 1 pinch saffron soaked in 1 tablespoon water

 - 1 teaspoon paprika

 - 2 tablespoons olive oil for browning meat and onions